Tdap Vaccine

 Trouble breathing

-These signs usually start within 2-5 days after the baby catches the bacteria.23 If you notice any of these symptoms in your baby, it's very important to get them to a doctor or healthcare provider right away.
-Diphtheria can be serious, but it can be treated with medicine if caught early.
+These symptoms usually appear 2 to 5 days after infection.17 If your baby shows any of these signs, it is important to contact a doctor or healthcare provider right away.
+Diphtheria is serious but can be treated with medicine if caught early.

 -